We inspect your home regularly throughout your tenancy.

 The inspection takes 15–45 minutes, depending on the size of the house or unit and the amount of information we need.

-We look at the condition of your property–inside and outside—and do several health and safety checks, including:
+We look at the condition of your home–inside and outside—and do several health and safety checks, which may include:

 - testing your smoke alarms